hashkat/hashkat/docs/tutorial01.md

 This gives a list of data at a particular point in your simulation.
-**Time** corresponds to simulation time in minutes, **Users** corresponds to the number of agents in the network at the point in the simulation, **Follows** show the number of follows that have occurred, **Tweets** displays the number of tweets that have been made, **Retweets** shows the number of retweets and in brackets beside it the number of active tweets (tweets that can be retweeted), **Unfollows** displays the number of unfollows, **R** is the cumulative rate function, and **Time (s)**which is the length of real time that this part of the simulation has occurred in seconds.
+**Time** corresponds to simulation time in minutes, **Users** corresponds to the number of agents in the network at that particular point in the simulation, **Follows** show the number of follows that have occurred, **Tweets** displays the number of tweets that have been made, **Retweets** shows the number of retweets and in brackets beside it the number of active tweets (tweets that can be retweeted), **Unfollows** displays the number of unfollows that have occurred, **R** is the cumulative rate function, and **Time (s)** is the length of real time that has occurred in seconds.

-So as we can see from the above example, at a simulated time of 99,300 minutes, there were 1,000 agents in the network, 10,000 follows, 0 tweets, 0 retweets, and 0 unfollows had occurred, the cumulative rate function was 0.1, and the real time that had elapsed was 2.25 seconds.
+So as we can see from the above example, at a simulated time of 99,300 simulated minutes, there were 1,000 agents in the network, 10,000 follows, 0 tweets, 0 retweets, and 0 unfollows had occurred, the cumulative rate function was 0.1, and the real time that had elapsed was 2.25 seconds.

 Once the simulation has concluded, the amount of time that the total analysis took will be displayed on the screen in milliseconds.

-Looking into the hashkat directory, you will see a 'DATA_vs_TIME' file, which contains the number of follows, tweets, the cumulative function, etc for various simulation times as discussed above.
-You will also see a 'network_state.dat' file which is where your simulation data will be saved to.
-There is also the 'output' directory, which contains all the data you've accummulated through simulation necessary for analysis.
-We shall discuss these files below.
+Looking into the hashkat directory, you will see a *DATA_vs_TIME* file, which contains the chart displayed above at several different simulation times, a *network_state.dat* file which is where your simulation data will be saved to, and the **output** directory, which contains all the data you've accummulated through simulation necessary for analysis.
+We shall discuss these analysis files below.

 ## Output of a Simple Network